WengHLL/java-periphery/README.md

 As you can see above the same performance test code works on a 32 bit H2+ and a 64 bit H5 CPU.
 This means almost all Allwinner CPUs can be easily supported with the right input file.
-I still need to test other boards, but this is promising and probably the only high performance GPIO code that is truly cross platform.
+This is probably the only high performance GPIO code that is truly cross platform.
 No custom adapters or other one off code is required currently.
 Also, I use the same pin numbers as the GPIO device, so no goofy wiringPi or BCM pin numbering.
 Keep in mind that only one core is used, so CPU will never exceed 25% on a quad core system.

 If you want to map your own board you start by getting the data sheet and finding the data registers.
 I've written a little memory tool